-There are some minor exceptions to “context not control,” such as an urgent situation in which there is no time to think about proper context and principles, when a new team member hasn’t yet absorbed enough context to be confident, or when it’s recognized that the wrong person is in a decision-making role.
+There are some minor exceptions to “context not control,” such as an urgent situation in which there is no time to think about proper context and principles, when a new team member hasn’t yet absorbed enough context to be confident, or when it’s recognized that the wrong person is in a decision-making role (temporarily, no doubt).

 We tell people not to seek to please their boss.
 Instead, seek to serve the business.
 It’s OK to disagree with your manager.
 It’s never OK to hide anything.
 It’s OK to say to your manager, “I know you disagree, but I’m going to do X because I think it is a better solution.
 Let me know if you want to specifically override my decision.”
 What we don’t want is people guessing what their manager would do or want, and then executing on that guess.